MarcBS/SR-Clustering/README.md

 	4) MATLAB
 	5) [IMAGGA only] Python 2.7 (with nltk libraries)

+## Dataset

+The training and validation of the code was performed using the [EDUB-Seg dataset](http://www.ub.edu/cvub/egocentric-dataset-of-the-university-of-barcelona-segmentation-edub-seg/).

+## Citation

-If you use this code, please cite the following papers:
+If you use this code or the dataset, please cite the following papers:

         Dimiccoli, M., Bolaños, M., Talavera, E., Aghaei, M., Nikolov, S. & Radeva, P. (2015) "SR-Clustering: Semantic Regularized Clustering for Egocentric Photo Streams Segmentation".